duke-malaria-collaboratory/2022-07-12-DiscovR/index.md

 SURVEYS - DO NOT EDIT SURVEY LINKS
 {% endcomment %}
 <h2 id="surveys">Surveys</h2>
-<p>Please be sure to complete these surveys before and after the workshop.</p>
+<p>Please be sure to complete these surveys before and after the workshop.
+Note that this survey was created for people across the world.</p>
 <p><a href="{{ site.pre_survey }}{{ site.github.project_title }}">Pre-workshop Survey</a></p>
 <p><a href="{{ site.post_survey }}{{ site.github.project_title }}">Post-workshop Survey</a></p>
 <hr/>